matthewkirby/clmassmod/README.md

 used by weak lensing observers.
 Mock observations are based on simulated lensing maps from n-body simulations.

-## Set of to-do's from LSST-DESC sprint week's planning session
+## Set of to-do's for LSST-DESC sprint week's planning session

 * Create a template for an ideal "config file" that the general user could modify